eard3n1/markov_text/README.md

         python infer.py
         ```

-    - This outputs a cosine similarity score (0–1) between input.txt and generated.txt
+    - This outputs a cosine similarity score (0–1) between <code>input.txt</code> & <code>generated.txt</code>

 ## Tips
 - Smaller n-grams (2–3) produce more creative, less coherent text
 - Larger n-grams (4–5) produce more coherent text, closer to the original style
+- The seed is not designed to be deterministic, its impact is fundementally stoachastic
+- The seed is dependent on the n-gram (n - 1) so for an n-gram of 3 its best to provide 2 words
-- You can replace input.txt with any text to experiment
+- You can replace the <code>input.txt</code> preset with any text of your likings to experiment

 ## License
 MIT License